Cladosporium sphaerospermum: Habitat and ecology

 Cladosporium sphaerospermum is a cosmopolitan fungus that inhabits city buildings and the environment and because of its airborne nature it can move rapidly between locations, though the extent of this is lacking in research.
 It is found in hypersaline environments in Mediterranean and tropical climates, as well as soil and plant environments in temperate climates.
 The indoor presence of this fungus can signify there is a condensation problem within the building such as on bathroom walls and in kitchens.
 Cladosporium sphaerospermum has also been shown to inhabit paint films on walls and other surfaces as well as old paintings.
 This fungus is also able to grow on gypsum-based material with and without paint and wallpaper.
-Plant materials that are affected include citrus leaves on various other decaying plant leaves, on the stems of herbaceous and woody plants, on fruits and vegetables.
+Plant materials that are affected include citrus leaves and various other decaying plant leaves, on the stems of herbaceous and woody plants, on fruits and vegetables.
 The fungus has also been reported from wheat-based bakery items.

 Human health

 Cladosporium sphaerospermum is mainly known as a spoilage agent of harvested fruits and vegetables.
 There are very few reports implicating this species as a disease agent in humans.
 It is known as an allergen and mainly causes problems in patients with respiratory tract diseases as well as subcutaneous phaeohyphomycosis and intrabronchial lesions in immunocompetent individuals caused by many dematiaceous fungi.
 It has been reported rarely from skin, eye, sinus, and brain infections.
 There has been one reported case in which a female patient developed swelling on the dorsum of her hand which, after testing with Grocott's methenamine silver stain and lactophenol cotton blue, confirmed the presence of dematiaceous hyphae compatible with C. sphaerospermum.
-Another case in which identified was where it caused cerebral phaeohyphomycosis but this was treated successfully and the symptoms were abated.
+Another case involved cerebral phaeohyphomycosis but this was treated successfully and the symptoms were abated.
 Cladosporium sphaerospermum produces allergenic compounds but is not known to produce significant mycotoxins.